caseynewman/logo-generator/README.md

 The command line Logo Generator was built so that the user could generate a simple logo by entering their desired criteria in the terminal.
 A benefit of this application is that the user needs no previous knowledge of design in order to generate a logo that meets their criteria.

 In building this project, I learned how to use the inquirer package, fs, and jest.
 I also gained a better understanding of object-oriented programming and the benefits of using classes.
 I also learned how to write and run tests for my code.
+I worked with SVGs for the first time, and practiced using coordinates to position the shapes and text.

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+The user will open the application in their code editor and open the integrated terminal.
+After running npm install, the user will type 'node index.js' in the command line.
+They'll then be prompted with criteria questions for their logo.

 ## Usage